Physicistdana/Physicistdana.github.io/_pages/about.md

 Welcome — I’m Dana Abdallah, a Ph.D. student in Physics at Wayne State University, where I work in the Experimental Relativistic Heavy-Ion Physics group as a member of the [ALICE Collaboration](https://alice-collaboration.web.cern.ch/) at the Large Hadron Collider, CERN.

-My research focuses on probing the properties of hot and dense QCD matter produced in ultrarelativistic heavy-ion collisions, with particular interests in strangeness enhancement, jet physics, and machine-learning applications in high-energy nuclear physics.
+My research focuses on probing the properties of hot and dense QCD matter produced in ultrarelativistic heavy-ion collisions, with particular interests in strangeness enhancement, collective flow, jet physics, and machine-learning applications in high-energy nuclear physics.

 My work combines experimental analysis within the collaboration with large-scale Monte Carlo simulations using the JETSCAPE/X-SCAPE frameworks on high-performance computing clusters.